 The Situation: Since 2005, the AAA Foundation has been committed to studying and improving the nation’s “traffic safety culture,” with the ultimate goal of fostering a society that values and rigorously pursues safety for all road users.
 Now perhaps our signature issue, the AAA Foundation leads the national dialogue on this important subject.

-The Project: To study and benchmark traffic safety culture, the AAA Foundation has conducted annual, nationally-representative surveys of the American public since 2008.
-Now recognized as the authoritative reference on the subject, the Foundation’s survey findings are used to benchmark and track the public’s attitudes and behaviors over time.
-In 2014, the Foundation will expand the sampling to allow for state-level reporting for 24 states that cover 80% of the U.S. population.
+The Project: To study and benchmark traffic safety culture, the AAA Foundation conducts annual, nationally-representative surveys of the American public.
+Now in its eighth year, this survey is recognized as the authoritative reference on the subject.
+The Foundation uses the findings to benchmark and track the public’s attitudes and behaviors over time.

 The Situation: Timely data on the amount, type, and circumstances of Americans' driving (i.e., exposure to risk) is vital to understanding traffic safety.
-Currently, the sole source for such information is a large federal survey conducted only once every 7-8 years.
+The only publicly available source for such information is a large federal survey conducted only once every 7-8 years.

-The Project: The objective of this in-house effort is to collect nationally-representative data on the driving habits of the American public, by surveying 4,200 drivers annually.
+The Project: The objective of this ongoing effort is to collect nationally-representative data on the driving habits of the American public, by surveying approximately 3,000 drivers annually.

 SENIOR SAFETY AND MOBILITY